sisinflab/Denoise-to-protect-VRS/README.md

-# Adversarial Image Denoiser to Defend Visual-based Recommender Systems against Attacks
+# Adversarial Image Denoiser: A Method to Protect Visual Recommenders from Adversarial Attacks.

 Install the framework following the instruction on [ELLIOT-INSTALLATION.md](ELLIOT-INSTALLATION.md)